The history behind Germany's nuclear phase-out

 A contradictory approach?
 Germany wants to curb greenhouse gas emissions but at the same time will shut down all of its nuclear power stations, which in the year 2000 had a 29.5 per cent share of the power generation mix.
-In 2016 the share was down to 13 percent, and by 2022 all nuclear plants are supposed to be offline.
-The country now seems on track to fill the gap with renewable energy.
+In 2020 the share was down to 11.4 percent, and by 2022 all nuclear plants are going to be shut down.
+The country is pursuing the target of filling the gap with renewable energy.
 This factsheet provides the background on Germany’s decision to phase out nuclear energy.

 The anti-nuclear movement